Christian Louis, Duke of Brunswick-Lüneburg

 Christian Louis (Christian Ludwig; 25 February 1622 – 15 March 1665) was Duke of Brunswick-Lüneburg.
-A member of the House of Welf, from 1641 until 1648 he ruled the Principality of Calenberg, a subdivision of the duchy, and, from 1648 until his death, the Principality of Lüneburg.
+A member of the House of Welf, from 1641 until 1648, he ruled the Principality of Calenberg, a subdivision of the duchy, and, from 1648 until his death, the Principality of Lüneburg.

+Early life and marriage

-Christian Louis was born in Herzberg am Harz.
+Christian Louis was born in Herzberg am Harz on 25 February 1622.
 In 1641, he inherited the Principality of Calenberg from his father, Duke George of Brunswick-Lüneburg, who had suddenly died.
 Like his father, he resided at the Leineschloss in Hanover.

-When in 1648 he also inherited the Principality of Lüneburg from his uncle, Frederick IV, Duke of Brunswick-Lüneburg, both subdivisions were ruled in personal union.
+When in 1648, he also inherited the Principality of Lüneburg from his uncle, Frederick IV, Duke of Brunswick-Lüneburg, both subdivisions were ruled in personal union.
 However, Christian Louis gave Calenberg to his younger brother George William, and instead ruled the larger territory of Lüneburg at Celle Castle.

-In 1642 Christian Louis became a member of the Fruitbearing Society.
-He married Sophia Dorothea, daughter of Duke Philipp of Schleswig-Holstein-Sonderburg-Glücksburg on October 9, 1653.
+In 1642, Christian Louis became a member of the Fruitbearing Society.
+He married Sophia Dorothea, daughter of Duke Philipp of Schleswig-Holstein-Sonderburg-Glücksburg, on 9 October 1653.

+Death

-He died childless at Celle in 1665 and was succeeded by his brother George William, who on this occasion gave the Calenberg territory to his younger brother John Frederick.
+He died childless at Celle on 15 March 1665 and was succeeded by his brother George William, who, on this occasion, gave the Calenberg territory to his younger brother John Frederick.
 Both territories finally merged after George William's death in 1705 to the Electorate of Hanover under John Frederick's nephew George I Louis, Prince of Calenberg.
-Christian Louis's widow remarried and became Electress of Brandenburg as the second wife of the Great Elector.
+Christian Louis' widow remarried and became Electress of Brandenburg as the second wife of the Great Elector.